ssaket/eye-tracking-methods/README.md

     - progressive saccades that skip the next word,
     - regressions,
     - refixations.
+### Week 10 (Jan 12): Conventional eye-tracking measures and analysis approaches in reading research and the visual world paradigm
+Presenter: Titus
+Reading:
+  - Canonical ET measures and their interpretation.
+  - Statistical issues
+  - Predicting comprehension from canonical ET measures (Mézière et al.).
+Visual world paradigm:
+  - Looks to target over time plots
+  - Binned analysis
+  - Gamms
+  - Survival analysis
+  - Permutation tests
+  - Stone and Lago paper.

+**Homework for 11:**
+  - Read relevant chapter in Holmqvist et al. (if any).
+  - Given a python function for calculating the dissimilarity of two scanpaths, perform some simple scanpath analysis.

 ### Week 11 (Jan 19): Scanpaths
 Presenter: Titus